 The Simplest Donor Retention Tip of All Time

-Donor retention is an important topic for nonprofits for one very simple reason; it costs a lot more money to acquire a new donor than it does to retain an existing one.
-Despite this well-known fact, nonprofits of all sizes continue to struggle mightily on the retention front.
-By some accounts a full 70 percent of first-time givers don’t make a follow up gift in the second year.
+Donor retention is an important topic for nonprofits for one very simple reason; it costs significantly more money to acquire a new donor than it does to retain an existing one.
+Despite this well-known fact, nonprofits of all sizes continue to struggle on the retention front.

 What is Donor Retention All About?